jaredfaris/ootrain/write/01_slide.md

 !SLIDE center smbullets small
 # Guidelines, Not Laws #
-* Life is easier if we are all on the same page.
+* Life is easier if we are all on the same page but there are always exceptions.
-* This is not a one-size-fits-all approach.

 !SLIDE small smbullets